 If you’re one of the growing number of people in the UK who don’t own their own property, you may now be living in a rental property, at home with family or in a shared house with colleagues or friends.
 Whilst we have traditionally been a nation of homeowners, more and more people are now finding buying a property out of their reach.
-So, is it worth trying to save for a deposit and try to gain a foot on the housing ladder or is it best make the decision to be a lifelong renter?
+So, is it worth trying to save for a deposit and try to gain a foot on the housing ladder or is it best to decide to be a lifelong renter?

 Benefits Of Owning

-- Once you have paid off your mortgage, your home is yours and you won’t ever have to worry about paying for somewhere else to live.
+- Once you have paid off your mortgage, your home is yours, and you won’t ever have to worry about paying for somewhere else to live.

 - If the home that you have purchased increases its value, you can use this to purchase yourself a bigger home or use it in another way to fund a comfortable retirement.